top of page

 Best Science Fiction Short Story by a New Author

-This is an annual award sponsored by Galaxy's Edge anthologies (published by Arc Manor) and Dragon Con that celebrates new authors.
+This is an annual award sponsored by Arc Manor Publishers and Dragon Con that celebrates new authors.
 As well as publishing hundreds of books as author and editor, Mike Resnick was known for his "Writer Children"—paying it forward by helping new writers start their careers.
 This award was created to honor his memory and continue on his legacy by spotlighting the wonderful new voices in the writing world.

 SUBMISSION GUIDELINES